ryanjabr/PwC-Virtual-Internship-Forage/README.md

 In addition, to better understand the data, the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:

-- Customers in the telecom industry are hard-earned: we donâ€™t want to lose them
+- Customers in the telecom industry are hard-earned: we don't want to lose them

 - The retention department is here to get customers back in case of termination